 - Full, undiscounted total and service-specific charges billed by the hospital

 Vermont’s rich hospital discharge data are available to state agencies, providers, payers and health care researchers seeking data for health research in the public interest.
 These de-identified patient-level data files support analyses of topics as hospital utilization patterns and market shares, the patient care continuum, comparative charges and outcomes in acute care hospitals, and preventable hospitalizations.

-About Vermont Hospital Utilization Reports and Discharge Data Sets
+About Vermont Hospital Utilization Reports and Discharge Data System

 The Vermont Hospital Utilization Reports (formerly known as the Monograph Series) present aggregated information about hospital services provided across three hospital settings: inpatient, outpatient and emergency department.

 Data are presented in two basic ways – hospital-based analyses and hospital service area analyses: